Rashaad1268/RectiGame/README.md

 then `python manage.py runserver`

-Backend will be running now.
+Backend will be running now